List of Elena of Avalor characters: Duke Cristóbal

+Malandros

 Malandros are evil shapeshifting dolphin-like creatures who are known enemies to the sirenas.
 They first appear in "The Tides of Change".
 When Daria is reluctant to make peace with the humans, she makes a deal with the Malandros to prevent the signing of the peace treaty between humans and sirenas, only for the Malandros to double cross her and take over the sirenas' kingdom after destroying all the coral alarms used to keep the Malandros away.
 Elena and her friends manage to help the sirenas defeat the Malandros by repairing one of the coral alarms, which drives them away.

+Ash Delgado

-Ash Delgado (Grey Griffin) is Victor's wife and Carla's mother who is a Malvago.
-She reunites with her family in "Snow Place Like Home" and it's revealed in "Not Without My Magic" that she was training to be a Malvago for several years.
+Ash Delgado (voiced by Grey Griffin) is Victor's wife and Carla's mother who is a Malvago, and the main antagonist of Season 3.
+She reunites with her family in "Snow Place Like Home" and it's revealed in "Not Without My Magic" that she was training to be a Malvago for ten years.
 She and Victor keep arguing over her not returning to the family for years (Victor's side) and him not waiting for her with Carla (Ash's side), but they reconcile when Victor shows Ash the Scepter of Night's Jewel.
 Ash then decides to use it to become the most powerful Malvago in the world and overthrow Princess Elena alongside Victor and Carla.
 In "Naomi Knows Best", she works with her family to steal Elena's magic but are foiled, resulting in the Scepter of Night's Jewel being destroyed and Victor being captured.
 She is eventually captured in "The Magic Within", but she and her family manage to escape with Esteban's help.
 When Victor and Carla finally decide not to help her anymore, she abandons her family and leaves with Esteban.
 In "Captain Mateo", she works with her mentor Zopilote to help teach Esteban (who eventually becomes an ally to them in "Dreamcatcher") how to use his new magical powers.
 Following Zopilote's defeat in "Spirit of the Wizard", she and Esteban attempt to assemble an army of magical people to take over Avalor.
 In "Coronation Day", after falling into the dark side of the spirit world with Elena following the release of the Four Shades of Awesome, she competes against Elena in a game of Olaball in an attempt to return to the mortal world.
-After Elena learns that whoever wins the game must stay in the spirit world, she intentionally loses, allowing her to return to the mortal world while Ash remains trapped in the spirit world forever.
+After Elena learns that whoever wins the game must stay in the spirit world, she intentionally loses, allowing her to return to the mortal/the ever realm world while Ash remains trapped in the spirit world.